ExperiencersInternational/experiencersInternational.github.io/labs/techtips/software/windowsshortcuts.md

 - In metro apps in 8.x, it'll open settings for that app
 - In Windows 10 and 11, it opens Settings

+### Windows + K

+- Windows 8 and 8.1 (don't think it works with 10 and 11)
+- can't remember what the hell it does, think it opens some sharing options

+### Windows + L

+- unknown, likely NT 4/2000 and newer
+- Locks your PC

+### Windows + P

+- likely Windows 8 and newer
+- Opens projection options, e.g. to switch projection mode/device

+### Windows + R

+- Windows 95 and newer
+- Opens the Run dialog box, allowing you to execute an app or website

 ### Windows + S

 - Windows 8, 8.1, 10 and 11
 - Opens the search menu, due to it being more separate from the start menu

+### Windows + T

+- Windows 95 and newer (afaik)
+- Selects the taskbar if you're using a keyboard instead of a mouse to navigate

 ### Windows + V